-Each month, we publish a review that covers the most important activities of the last 30 days.
+Each month, we publish a review that covers essential activities of the last 30 days.
 This month, we talk about the KNOB attack, DejaBlue, minisign, and more.

 Always stay in the loop!

 Subscribe to our RSS/Atom feeds.